This is Your Brain on Music…Or is it?

 So we know that music training doesn’t make you worse at music related tasks.
 That’s not particularly surprising and doesn’t have any bearing on the truth of the headline.

 This is not to suggest that all research related to music and the brain is doomed to weak results and poor reporting.
 Many areas of research such as Music Cognition and Music Therapy are becoming increasingly fruitful and practically useful.
-And, of course, music education can still be a part of a child’s healthy development, whether or not the science is eventually firmed up.
+And, of course, music education can still be part of a child’s healthy development, whether or not the science is eventually firmed up.

 It is also important to note that some studies do show enough meaningful correlation to warrant further investigation.
 For example, Sylvain Moreno and colleagues found an increase in verbal intelligence (read: better scores on a vocabulary test) after 20 days of intensive musical training in a popular 2011 study.
 The sample size here is relatively small, but the effect is quite striking.
 Nevertheless, we must consider the weight of all the evidence when speaking generally about the effects of music, and there are other short term studies which draw opposite conclusions, therefore skepticism is still warranted.